microsoft/generative-ai-for-beginners/11-integrating-with-function-calling/README.md

    <class 'str'>
    ```

-1. Now we will send the updated message, `messages` to the LLM so we can recieve a natural language response instead of an API JSON formatted response.
+1. Now we will send the updated message, `messages` to the LLM so we can receive a natural language response instead of an API JSON formatted response.

    ```python
    print("Messages in next request:")